Pixboost/website-hugo-theme/site/content/blog/png-optimisation/index.md

 }
 ```

-All we need to do now is to make the test pass :)
+Now, we need to make it green :)

 After digging the Internet, we found a very [good article on image classification using ImageMagick](https://legacy.imagemagick.org/Usage/compare/#type_reallife).
 There was a solution from Jim Van Zandt: